designcise/next-theme-toggle/README.md

 <html class="dark" style="color-scheme:dark">
 ```

-After which you can [use different CSS selectors to create color scheme](https://www.designcise.com/web/tutorial/how-to-create-non-flickering-dark-or-light-mode-toggle-in-next-js#switching-theme) based CSS variables or style rules to switch between colors based on the active theme.
+After which you can [use different CSS selectors to create styles for dark/light themes](https://www.designcise.com/web/tutorial/how-to-create-non-flickering-dark-or-light-mode-toggle-in-next-js#switching-theme).

 ## Installation